 This annual event draws up to 500,000 people to Rochester's Highland Park each May to view more than 200 varieties of lilacs and other flowers, trees and shrubs.

 Today, the annual Lilac Festival is one of the region's most anticipated events and draws visitors from around the world.
-Highlights of the festival, which serves as the unofficial start of the Rochester area’s summer festival season, also include the Lilac Parade and the Lilac Queen, a set of 5- and 10-kilometer runs and a wide variety of vendors and live performances.
+Highlights of the festival, which serves as the unofficial start of the Rochester area’s summer festival season, also include the Lilac Parade, the Highland Hospital Lilac Run (5K & 10K), the Lilac Brewfest, a Wine Tasting & Farmers Market, the Lilac Home & Garden Show, Art In the Park, daily children's entertainment and a wide variety of food vendors and live performances on the Center Stage.